GeertGiebens/DIY_LocoNet_S88_DCC/Files Output PCB/README.md

 ### Brief explanation of controlling outputs PCB via LocoNet commands:

--The addresses to which the outputs react can be set in binary via DIP1-7 in steps of 16. (maximum range 2048)
+- The addresses to which the outputs react can be set in binary via DIP1-7 in steps of 16. (maximum range 2048)

 - DIP9= OFF: output remains high when activated.